Fall in love with Thanet

 Dickens and one of his favourite holiday hotspots

-Explore more of Dickens and his love of Broadstairs this year as 2020 marks the 150th anniversary of Dickens’ death.
-The town will be hosting its annual Dickens Festival in June, with reenactments, readings, parades and costumed characters - you too can see why Dickens was in love with Broadstairs.
+Explore more of Dickens and his love of Broadstairs.
+The town’s annual Dickens’ Festival, held in June (subject to Covid-19 restrictions) includes re-enactments, readings, parades and costumed characters - you too can see why Dickens was in love with Broadstairs.

 Augustus Pugin and his Church